-Italy: Bike and Barge - Mantua to Venice
+Italy: Bike and Barge Tour - Mantua to Venice

 8 Day Barge Tour

-This was our first Bike and Barge tour - and to one of our most favorite places in the world - Italy.
+This was the first Bike and Barge tour we offered because it’s one of our most favorite places in the world – Italy.
 Bike all day, dine all evening and sleep in our own private barge at night.
 The cycling is flat and the scenery is stunning as we travel from Mantua to one of the most beautiful cities in the world - Venice.

 The tour is filled, but call us.
 We may be able to squeeze you in.

-Flat terrain on paved bike paths and some roads along rivers and canals.
+Flat terrain on paved bike paths and roads along rivers and canals.
 Leisurely cycling level.

-7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, cue sheets and maps, rental bicycle, shuttle from Zelo to Adria, guided walking tours in Mantua and Venice, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 6 sack lunches, 6 dinners, cue sheets and maps, rental bicycle, cheese tasting, shuttle from Zelo to Adria, guided walking tours in Mantua, and trained bilingual guides.